 04 Mastering My Sleep

 Sleep is an opportunity to relax every part of your body, and is critical for all of us to recover for the next day’s activities.
-If we don’t get the right amount of it, especially when we’re away from home travelling, our mental and physical performance will inevitably suffer.
+If we don’t get the right amount of it, especially when we’re away from home traveling, our mental and physical performance will inevitably suffer.
 It’s well-documented that I adhere to a consistent sleep schedule, and the key for me when I travel is doing everything I possibly can to stick to that schedule.

 When I’m on the road, I like to make sure that at least one part of my sleep schedule stays consistent.
 Even if I can’t get to bed at the exact same time as I normally would, I like to keep my wake up time as consistent as possible so I don’t throw my body out of its natural rhythm.
 It’s all about building a routine and sticking to it!